Introduction

 return np.concatenate(X), np.concatenate(y)

-k-NN represents the simplest form of supervised learning—it memorizes all training examples and classifies new samples based on their closest neighbors.
+k-NN represents the simplest supervised learning approach—it memorizes all training examples and classifies new samples based on their closest neighbors.
 If eigenvalue patterns truly distinguish isomers, nearby points in eigenvalue space should belong to the same class.

 This directly tests the local structure that unsupervised clustering couldn’t find.
-Maybe the global structure is poor, but local neighborhoods preserve meaningful distinctions.
+Perhaps global structure is poor, but local neighborhoods preserve meaningful distinctions.

 from sklearn.model_selection import cross_val_score, StratifiedKFold